xPinkyDash/shiki-paper/Shiki - A Detailed Analysis of the Risen.md

 Vision is likely significantly enhanced due to the shiki spending almost all their waking moments at night, and they have not been found to struggle navigation through relatively complex areas in pitch-black darkness.
 Taste and smell has not been confirmed to function, but their hearing is as good as any living human, assuming no prior loss of hearing such as from old age.

 The shikis do not breathe, do not emit heat, have no pulse, and cannot digest food.
 Essentially, all their smooth muscles are inoperable.
 The only involuntary muscles that are seen to be controlled by the shiki are lungs, allowing them to perform ventilation and in turn actions such speech and blowing some air.
-It is possible that their post-mortem breathing is possible because ventilation of lungs is already controllable in a human, living state, while aspects such as heart beating and digestion were never possible to consciously control solely by thought.
-The shikis are capable of controlling all voluntary muscles as usual.
+It is believed that their post-mortem breathing is possible because ventilation of lungs is already controllable in a human, living state, while aspects such as heart beating and digestion were never possible to consciously control solely by thought.
+The shiki are capable of controlling all voluntary muscles as usual.

-It is believed that they *are* blood, that their bodies serve merely as husks to be controlled by the actual, viremic blood mass that is contained in them.
-All shikis are "dead" bodies suffering from viremia.
-Shikis multiply by spreading this disease to other living hosts through bites when consuming blood; viruses from their saliva is believed to infect their victims through the bloodstream when sucking up blood.
+It is believed that they *are* blood; that their bodies serve merely as husks to be controlled by the actual, viremic blood mass that is contained in them.
+All shiki are "dead" bodies suffering from viremia.
+Shiki multiply by spreading this disease to other living hosts through bites when consuming blood; viruses from their saliva is believed to infect their victims through the bloodstream.
 And, they individually keep themselves alive by replacing dying blood cells with the living ones they consume from live humans.

-Furthermore, there exists a sub-species of the shiki called Jinrou that suffer *none* of the aforementioned disabilities, while exhibiting temporary superhuman strength and "twice the fineness" of all five senses when consuming human blood on a regular basis.
+Furthermore, there exists a sub-species of the shiki called Jinrou that suffer *none* of the aforementioned disabilities, while exhibiting temporary superhuman strength and "twice the fineness"[^1] of all five senses when consuming human blood on a regular basis.
 Jinrou are far more rare than the usual shikis.

 ## Psychology

 Certain aspects of their brain have been confirmed to be functional.
 The pain-signaling system, for example, works just like their pre-mortem state, as induced damages such as cuts, battery, burns, and even emotional damage, all result in observed pain.
 Shikis are also found to observe senses of touch, and their spacial awareness seem to remain the same.

-The reward system appears to also remain largely intact, as some shikis are found to seek out other desires beyond basic survival, such as love, entertainment, or the company of fellow family members.
+The reward system appears to also remain largely intact.
+Some shiki are found to seek out other desires beyond basic survival, such as love, entertainment, or the company of fellow family members.
 It is therefor believed that hormonal changes still take place in their bodies, with the hormones themselves being supplied from the consumed blood of their victims.

-One particularly odd behavioral disability that shikis exhibit is an involuntary loss of consciousness at dawn.
-The shikis remain unconscious for the remainder of the day, until dusk.
+One particularly odd behavioral disability that shiki exhibit is an involuntary loss of consciousness at dawn.
+The shiki remain unconscious for the remainder of the day, until dusk.
 Hormonal changes are believed to be the cause here as well, however, how exactly is unknown.

-It is almost impossible for shikis to go without eating for an extended period of time: as existing bloodcells die out, the host body starts breaking down, leading to the brain being signaled to eat no matter what, and any and all existing mental inhibitions begin to disappear.
+It is almost impossible for shikis to go without eating for an extended period of time.
+As existing bloodcells die out, the host body starts breaking down, leading to the brain being signaled to eat no matter what, and any and all existing mental inhibitions begin to disappear.
 An incredibly low number of shikis have ever been found to restrain themselves in a state of severe hunger.

 Outside of life-threatening circumstances, the overall personality and mentality of each shiki largely remains the same; the nervous system therefor must have remained intact, including the neural connections made in the brain throughout the person's previous life.
-Unlike their biological aspects, shikis' neurological connections can -- and likely will -- change as they go on living for what may be eternity.
+Unlike their biological aspects, shiki's neurological connections can -- and likely will -- change as they go on living for what may be eternity.

 ## MVR

-With the prior information in mind, the arise of shikis is hypothesized to be the result of an unknown virus, which, for the purposes of this document, will be referred to as "Mortuus Vita Reanima", or just MVR for short.
+With the prior information in mind, the arise of shiki is hypothesized to be the result of an unknown virus, which, for the purposes of this document, will be referred to as "Mortuus Vita Reanima", or just MVR for short.

 MVR is believed to be a weak, opportunistic virus that cannot take control of its host until all their autoimmune defenses are rendered null, either by death or any other form of weakness, at which point the virus will immediately start taking over the host's body before it's irreversibly deceased.
 Infection mainly occurs via bites from other infected hosts.
 MVR can only survive the human body's autoimmune systems for a few days at best, and the host has to be repeatedly reinfected on a daily basis until the virus has properly cultivated itself.
 MVR "inherits" the existing genetic data of the host, and uses it to keep the host at the most optimal state possible.